tablesandwaves/grid-electron-live/README.md

 ## License

-The gem is available as open source under the terms of the [ISC License](https://opensource.org/license/isc-license-txt/).
+The code is available as open source under the terms of the [ISC License](https://opensource.org/license/isc-license-txt/).